 Our Guiding Principles

-For more than 30 years, we’ve pioneered converting traditional learning environments into engaging project-based learning experiences with a STEAM focus.
+For more than 30 years, we’ve pioneered converting traditional learning environments into engaging project-based learning experiences with a STEM focus.

 Our learning programs are rooted in constructivist theory.
 Through our unique student-led, project-based approach, learners connect what they’re doing to the core concepts they’re learning in class.
 We believe that engaged and empowered students thrive through experiential, personalized, and collaborative learning.

 To ensure that SmartLab Learning is different, we infuse our guiding principles into every solution we develop.

 Engaged students are more focused in class, have fewer disciplinary issues, build stronger critical-thinking skills, and authentically connect to their learning.